 The island is not only one of the world’s most beautiful places, it’s a true bucket list experience.
 A must-see in your lifetime.

 Komodo is a magical place.
-It has luscious green peaks, rainbow-colored coral reefs, and is home to the world’s biggest lizard: the Komodo dragon.
+It has luscious green peaks and rainbow-colored coral reefs, and it is home to the world’s biggest lizard: the Komodo dragon.

 But Komodo’s Pink beach, on the east of the island, very much steals the show.

 Tiny microscopic organisms, known as Foraminifera, collectively form a type of red sand.
-This mixes with the white sand, creating a deep pink colour.
+This mixes with the white sand, creating a deep pink color.